lemmatheultimate/weblog/2012/07/finite-isomorphic-types.md

 ### The Meat

 Now that we know that the isomorphisms described exist, we would like to have a constructive method for converting between values of isomorphic types.
 Let us start by recapping the finite universe of types that we are working with.
+The convention that we will be using for type codes is prefixing them with a backtick, for example the code for unit is ``⊤` while its interpretation is `⊤` (no backtick present).

 ```haskell
 data Type : Set where